About

 There are tea/coffee breaks provided.
 Lunches are not provided, however there is the University of Liverpool refectory and plenty of local cafes and restaurants nearby.

-There will be a conference dinner on the evening of the first day.
+There will be a conference dinner on the evening of the first day at Bistro Franc at 7pm.
 All participants are welcome to attend, however non-speaking participants will have to cover the cost of their own meal.

 Funding for Students